webnativedev/SINUS/README.md

 * functions that directly return variables
 * facades without any logic
 * private methods
+* Finalizers (especially in combination with IDisposable pattern implementation)
 * exception messages and log messages

 To sum it up, we are testing execution logic that can be called from outside of the unit without depending on the internal setup and implementation.